TIMEP is now accepting applications for its summer 2018 internship program. Please submit applications by March 31, 2018.

 - Preference will be given to applicants with backgrounds and experiences related to TIMEP’s focus areas.

-- Research internships require some familiarity with Egyptian, Syrian, Libyan, or Iraqi issues.
+- Research internships require some familiarity with Egyptian, Syrian, Libyan issues.

 - For research internships, Arabic language skills are strongly preferred.